-Providing comprehensive HR services is a struggle for many businesses.
+Providing comprehensive international HR services is a struggle for many businesses.
 This is especially true for small businesses and companies looking to hire international talent.
 Staying compliant and up-to-date with employment laws and regulations in other countries can be difficult.
 That’s why many companies turn to professional employer organizations (PEOs) for help.

 PEOs offer a variety of outsourced HR and payroll services that are useful for businesses that don’t have the time or expertise to perform these services independently.
 To help you decide if working with a PEO is right for you, we’ll cover the benefits of PEOs, how PEOs work, and additional questions about PEOs in this guide.